The Governance Gap

 Part 1 of 4: The Foundational Blog Series on AI Governance in the Built Environment

 Your building is engaging in thousands of autonomous decisions right now.
-The HVAC system is fine-tuning airflow based on predictions about occupancy.
-The lighting system is lowering brightness in corridors based on motion detection.
-The access control system is analyzing credentials against various threat models.
-The energy management system is balancing load across different areas.
+The HVAC system fine-tunes airflow based on predicted occupancy.
+The lighting system adjusts brightness in corridors based on motion detection.
+The access control system analyzes credentials against various threat models.
+The energy management system balances load across different areas.

-This situation is what we refer to as the Governance Gap: the divide between the advanced autonomous capabilities of your building’s AI systems and the necessary governance frameworks that should regulate, audit, and clarify those decisions.
-This gap is prevalent in nearly every commercial building that has adopted “smart” technology over the past decade and represents a significant category of risk that many facility managers, corporate real estate (CRE) executives, and building owners have yet to fully evaluate.
+This situation outlines what we define as the AI Governance Gap: the disparity between the advanced autonomous capabilities of building AI systems and the essential governance frameworks that should regulate, audit, and clarify those decisions.
+This gap is prevalent in nearly every commercial building that has adopted smart technology over the past decade and represents a significant category of risk that many facility managers, corporate real estate (CRE) executives, and building owners have yet to fully evaluate.

 The Scale of the Problem

 Consider the current regulatory landscape.
 Financial AI is overseen by the SEC.
 Medical AI falls under the jurisdiction of the FDA.
 Automotive AI is regulated by the NHTSA.
-However, building AI lacks any governing authority—at least for now.
-This regulatory void is gradually being addressed, notably with the upcoming EU AI Act (Regulation 2024/1689), which will fully enforce regulations on August 2, 2026.
+However, building AI lacks governing authority—at least for now.
+This regulatory void is gradually changing, notably with the upcoming EU AI Act (Regulation 2024/1689), set to enforce regulations by August 2, 2026.
 It categorizes building AI as high-risk critical infrastructure.
-Organizations that fail to establish governance frameworks risk facing penalties up to €35 million or 7% of global annual turnover.
+Organizations that fail to establish governance frameworks risk facing penalties of up to €35 million or 7% of global annual turnover.

-But the regulatory threat is just one aspect.
-The operational risk could be even more pressing.
+However, the regulatory threat is just one aspect.
+Operational risk could be even graver.
 When your building’s AI system makes a decision that could impact occupant safety, tenant comfort, or energy efficiency, three key questions must be answerable: What decision was made?
 Why was that decision made?
 Who verified the decision logic?

-In the vast majority of commercial buildings, the answers to these critical questions are unavailable.
-Here, AI systems function as black boxes: they optimize, adjust, and learn, but they do not provide explanations, refuse to escalate issues, and do not defer to human judgment when necessary.
+In most commercial buildings, the answers to these critical questions are unavailable.
+Here, AI systems operate as black boxes: they optimize, adjust, and learn, but do not provide explanations, refuse to escalate issues, and do not defer to human judgment when necessary.

 Why Current Approaches Fail

-The demand for “smart buildings” has led to an influx of AI-powered products in the building technology industry.
+The demand for smart buildings has led to a surge of AI-powered products in the building technology industry.
 Building management system (BMS) vendors have incorporated machine learning for HVAC optimization; IoT platforms are utilizing occupancy analytics; and energy management systems are applying reinforcement learning for cost reduction.

 What This Means for Your Organization